 But what’s even more disturbing is when Anderson uncovers what might be behind Dr. Ratner’s hissy fit… it might just be that he doesn’t want to bite the hand that feeds him.

-Anderson Googled “American Diabetes Association Sponsor” and found that the organization accepts money from Dannon, Kraft, and other food manufacturers pushing animal products that have been linked in numerous peer-reviewed studies to diabetes, cancer and heart disease.
+Anderson Googled “American Diabetes Association Sponsor.”
+He found that the organization accepts money from Dannon, Kraft, and other food manufacturers pushing animal products that have been linked in numerous peer-reviewed studies to diabetes, cancer, and heart disease.
 This is like the American Lung Association taking money from cigarette companies!

 And how fun is it to see pharmaceutical company after pharmaceutical company “sponsoring” the ADA?
 Not cool at all if you ask me.
 I thought these organizations had my back?!?
-(Editor Note: I have not been able to independently verify these claims.)
+(Editor Note: I have not been able to verify these claims independently.)

 What the Health claims that these organizations take money – a lot of money – from pharmaceutical sponsors as well.
-Yep, these pharmaceuticals make about $1 trillion each year treating diabetes, heart disease and cancer with their drugs.
+Yep, these pharmaceuticals make about $1 trillion each year treating diabetes, heart disease, and cancer with their drugs.
 This is BIG business.
-I’ve always believed that the pharmaceutical companies are more interested in creating customers than preventing and curing diseases, but that’s just my humble opinion.
+I’ve always believed that pharmaceutical companies are more interested in creating customers than preventing and curing diseases, but that’s just my humble opinion.

 - If a child gets diabetes, you take 19 years off his or her lifespan.
 Sad, I know.
 Why aren’t we ALL more angry about this?!?

 - The ACS, ADA and AHA all share recipes on their websites that include meat (even processed meat, like bacon, which What the Health says has been classified by the World Health Organization as a carcinogen).
-These recipes promote consumption of something that has been linked to creating the very diseases they are trying to prevent and cure.
+These recipes promote the consumption of something that has been linked to creating the very diseases they are trying to prevent and cure.
 It’s bothersome, no doubt.

 - The meat industry may be using the tobacco playbook to create “doubt” – even though mounting research exists about the ill effects of meat in the Standard American Diet.
 (I believe sugar uses these same tactics to confuse, distort and cast doubt.)